 soprano | educator

-Though she began her musical studies as a violinist, soprano Tabitha Lewis is in demand as a professional chorister, singing with the Artefact Ensemble, the Clarion Choir, Conspirare, and the St. Tikhon Choir.
+Praised for her “outstanding performances” and “noble” singing (Bloomington Herald Times), soprano Tabitha Lewis is in demand as a professional chorister, singing with the Artefact Ensemble, the Clarion Choir, Conspirare, and the St. Tikhon Choir.
 She can be heard as a featured soloist on recordings with The St. Tikhon Choir (Vespers) and NOTUS (of radiance & refraction).
 Previous choral appointments saw her with Volti in San Francisco, Vox Musica in Sacramento, and Aire Born Recording Group in Indianapolis.
 Her operatic credits include Rosalba in Florencia en el Amazons, Pamina in Die Zauberflöte, Josephine in HMS Pinafore, Gretel in Hansel and Gretel, Lily in The Secret Garden, and Mabel in The Pirates of Penzance.
-Her oratorio work most recently culminated in a performance of Mozart's Requiem with the UC Davis Chorus and Orchestra.
+Other concert work includes Mozart's Requiem, Haydn’s Paukenmesse, Mahler's Symphony No. 2, and Libby Larsen’s Sonnets from the Portuguese.
 One favorite concert was Haydn’s Lord Nelson Mass under the baton of the late Joseph Flummerfelt, followed by a close second, a solo recital with Martin Katz at the piano.
 In 2022, she won 3rd place in the Art Song division of the American Prize.
-Other concert work includes Handel's Messiah, Haydn’s Paukenmesse, Mahler's Symphony No. 2, and Libby Larsen’s Sonnets from the Portuguese.